YasogaN/voicemail-cf/README.md

 1. Fork the repository
 2. Clone your fork and navigate to the project directory
-3. Install dependencies: `yarn install`
+3. Install dependencies: `pnpm install`
 4. Set up your environment variables for testing
-5. Run tests to ensure everything works: `yarn test`
+5. Run tests to ensure everything works: `pnpm test`
-6. Start the development server: `yarn dev`
+6. Start the development server: `pnpm dev`

 ### Making Changes

 1. Create a feature branch from main
 2. Make your changes with appropriate tests
-3. Ensure all tests pass: `yarn test`
+3. Ensure all tests pass: `pnpm test`
-4. Verify type safety: `yarn cf-typegen`
+4. Verify type safety: `pnpm cf-typegen`
 5. Test your changes in the development environment
 6. Submit a pull request with a clear description